nosarthur/nosarthur.github.io/_drafts/golang.md

     * map
     * functions

-There are only 25 keywords and many of them are the same as C/C++, or Python.
+There are only 25 keywords and 15 built-in funcitons.
+Many of them are the same as C/C++, or Python.
+The keywords are

 ```go
 break        default      func         interface    select